 - Patients who are diagnosed with seroconversion illness should be referred promptly for specialist assessment and initiation of treatment.

 - After seroconversion, virus levels are low, although replication continues slowly.

 - CD4 and CD8 lymphocyte levels are normal.
 This situation may persist for many years.

 - Nonspecific constitutional symptoms develop: fever, night sweats, diarrhoea, weight loss.

 - There may also be minor opportunistic infections - eg, oral candida, oral hairy leukoplakia, herpes zoster, recurrent herpes simplex, seborrhoeic dermatitis, tinea infections.

 - This collection of symptoms and signs is referred to as the AIDS-related complex (ARC) and is regarded as a prodrome to AIDS.

 A person develops certain serious opportunistic infections or diseases - as a result of damage to their immune system from advanced stage 3 HIV infection - they are said to have AIDS.

 - Severe immunodeficiency.

-- Evidence of life-threatening infections and unusual tumours: see related separate articles Complications of HIV Infection and HIV and Skin Disorders.
+- Evidence of life-threatening infections and unusual tumours: see the related separate Complications of HIV Infection and HIV and Skin Disorders articles.